Metra Theatre

-Metra Theatre is an east London based theatre company established in August 2005.
-The company specialises in taking on what they perceive to be 'dormant' texts and bringing them to life, making them accessible to modern theatre audiences.
-They strive to keep admission costs to their productions low to draw in audiences who would not normally go to the theatre.
+Metra Theatre is a theatre company based in East London, established in August 2005.
+The company specialises in reviving what it describes as "dormant" texts and adapting them for contemporary theatre audiences.
+Metra Theatre also aims to keep ticket prices low in order to attract individuals who might not typically attend theatrical performances.

 Metra Theatre consists of artistic director Tanya Roberts, Jessica Stanley, Josephine Rogers, and Lee-Diep Chu.

 Measure for Measure

-Nine graduating students, fresh from London Metropolitan University were chosen to perform William Shakespeare's Measure for Measure at the International Shakespeare festival in Gdańsk, Poland as part of the education program. the performance was directed by lecturers Gian Carlo Rossi and Lucy Richardson with vocal coach acek Ludwig Scarso.
-As was to become a staple factor in Metra's work, the development of the production drew heavily from the ideas of philosopher Gilles Deleuze.
-Deleuze refers to ideas as being rhizome, meaning a thick underground stem or root system.
-It stretches out, reaching into all dimensions, rebelling against its own foundations and outgrowing beginnings and endings.
+In 2005, nine graduating students from London Metropolitan University were selected to perform William Shakespeare's Measure for Measure at the International Shakespeare Festival in Gdańsk, Poland, as part of the festival’s education programme.
+The production was directed by lecturers Gian Carlo Rossi and Lucy Richardson, with vocal coaching by Jacek Ludwig Scarso.
+As would later become a defining feature of Metra Theatre's approach, the development of the performance was strongly influenced by the philosophical ideas of Gilles Deleuze.
+Deleuze’s concept of the "rhizome"—a non-hierarchical, root-like system that grows in multiple directions—played a central role in shaping the structure and interpretative framework of the production.

-Although the production was a modern reworking, it used Shakespeare's original language and attempted to present it in a way that resonates today, not by replacing and resetting it in a parallel era or context, but by drawing on many different ideas, concepts, styles, techniques and quirks, and bring them together to form a unique, explorative and un-unified piece of theatre.
-Metra Theatre later described it as tackling Measure for Measure ‘with feminist foresight, socio-religious thinking and a bit of jive to boot’.
+Although the production was a modern reworking, it retained Shakespeare’s original language and sought to present it in a way that would resonate with contemporary audiences.
+Rather than resetting the play in a different era or context, the production incorporated a wide range of ideas, styles, techniques, and influences to create a unique, exploratory, and intentionally non-unified piece of theatre.
+Metra Theatre later described the approach as tackling Measure for Measure “with feminist foresight, socio-religious thinking, and a bit of jive to boot.”

-In early 2006, Metra Theatre showcased a new version of the performance - including an Aerial Dance performed by Francesca Hyde - at The Lion and Unicorn pub theatre in Kentish Town, London.
-The production was popular and received a glowing review from Wendy Attwell (of The Shakespeare Revue).
-The response to this production contributed heavily to Metra's passion in making theatre more accessible, and drawing in new audiences who wouldn't necessarily go to see a classical play for fear of 'not getting it'.
+In early 2006, Metra Theatre presented a revised version of Measure for Measure at the Lion and Unicorn Theatre in Kentish Town, London.
+The production featured an aerial dance performance by Francesca Hyde and received positive reception, including a favourable review by Wendy Attwell of The Shakespeare Revue.
+The success of the performance reinforced the company’s commitment to making theatre more accessible and engaging to audiences who might not typically attend classical plays, particularly those who may feel excluded by traditional interpretations.

-Simon McPhillips with Lucky Strike Productions and Press On Features went on to use an adapted version of the script in a film version of play.
-The film was set in a modern-day army base, with Josephine Rogers continuing on with her role as Isabella.
+Simon McPhillips, in collaboration with Lucky Strike Productions and Press On Features, later adapted the script into a film version of the play.
+Set on a modern-day army base, the film featured Josephine Rogers reprising her role as Isabella.